asrajavel/Interview-Prep/README.md

 Previous company: Flipkart

 - 3 months of preparation.
 Then 1.5 months of giving interviews.
-- Did not study much when giving interviews, mostly revisions and checking questions that went wrong in the interviews.
+- I did not study much when giving interviews, mostly revisions and checking questions that went wrong in the interviews.
 - Total hours studied: 191 hours.
   - 191/90 = 2.12 hours per day on an average.
 - Total LeetCode questions solved: 100